A lot or a little?

 Is it any good?

-Readers who like descriptions of English countryside manors, romance, fancy dresses, and conversations full of double meanings will find plenty to like in the breathless first installment of a new series.
+Readers who like descriptions of English countryside manors, romance, fancy dresses, and conversations full of double meanings will find plenty to like in this breathless first installment.
 CINDERS & SAPPHIRES is a bit overstuffed with scandal, but the pronounced plotting will keep the pages turning -- and ensure that readers stay hungry for the next book in the series.
 While they're waiting for the publication of Book 2, teens will have plenty to talk and think about, including how much has changed since 1910 -- and how they would have fought for their own dreams in such a highly managed society.

 Families can talk about what life was like at the turn of the 20th century.
 How is your life different from Ada's or Rose's?
 Would you want to live during that time?
 What would you have liked?
 What would you have hated?